 Our County sides have done well in recent years.
 The Captains will usually welcome new faces and you can play for the County at several different levels.
 For details of the county matches please visit the East Anglian Chess Union website

 New !
-Analysis of the the games from the recent Great Yarmouth Open 2015, see the analysis page for online views of the games some annotated by David LeMoir.
+Analysis of the the games from the recent Great Yarmouth (Norfolk Open) 2019, see the analysis page for online views of the games annotated by David LeMoir.